 The goal of our simulation was to compute oxygen uptake by lipofuscin granules in-vivo under the considered exposure regimes, because oxygen photoconsumption by lipofuscin can serve as an indicator of lipofuscin oxidation.
 We considered in-vitro oxygen uptake measurements on isolated human RPE lipofuscin granules by Rozanowska et al. (2004) to be-at present-the most appropriate basis for this calculation.
 Firstly, their measurement setup and results were described in sufficient detail to allow for meaningful and quantitative comparisons with in-vivo exposure conditions.
 Second, isolated-but intact-human RPE lipofuscin granules of different ages were used, and the pH of the medium is comparable to that in-vivo.
 As such, these two factors are representative of physiological conditions.
-The results obtained in sections 3.1 to 3.3 serve as variables influencing oxygen uptake by lipofuscin, and are applicable to an in-vivo milieu.
-We determined the corresponding values of these variables applicable to the in-vitro measurements by Rozanowska et al. (2004).
+The results obtained in sections 3.1 to 3.3 serve as variables influencing oxygen uptake by lipofuscin, and are applicable to the in-vitro measurements by Rozanowska et al. (2004).
 By normalizing for differences in these variables in-vivo, we predicted the rates of oxygen uptake, were they measured in-vivo in the RPE.
 Details on this normalization are described in Appendix, section 4.